alfred-c-scott/DellPrecisionT7910_BIOS_settings/README.md

     - SAS RAID Controller - Enabled checked
     - Memory Map IO above 4G - Memory Map IO above 4G checked

-Exit
+click Apply and then Exit
----

 ## Check for drives after reboot
-1. After pressing Exit from bios the machine will reboot
+1. After clicking Apply and then Exit from bios the machine will reboot
 2. When Dell logo appears press F12
 3. Navigate to BIOS and press Enter